-Bring the Drama with a Tiepolo-Inspired Scarf
+Bring the Drama with Tiepolo-Inspired Designs

 Giovanni Battista Tiepolo (Italian, 1696–1770) is considered by many to be the most outstanding painter of 18th-century Europe.
 His whimsical compositions, several of which are now on view in The Met’s recently renovated European Paintings galleries, are no less captivating today than they were three centuries ago.